Cybersecurity Career Accelerator

 • 90 minutes for the live weekly session

-• 1–2 hours for assignments or reflection
+• 1–2 hours weekly for assignments or reflection

 The program is designed for people who are working, transitioning, or rebuilding their careers — not full-time students.